Betarena/scores/README-DEV.md

 **Notes**

 `Free` `Hobby` `Standard-x1` dyno's only support up to `1` clustering worker per app.
-Thus, increasing the scaling of the applciation to `>1` (ie: `web` app) will not be allowed.
+Thus, increasing the scaling of the application to `>1` (ie: `web` app) will not be allowed.
-Similarly, the use of the `worker` attachement of the Heroku App will be cahrged depending on the `dyno` type used by the `worker`.
+Similarly, the use of the `worker` attachment of the Heroku App will be charged depending on the `dyno` type used by the `worker`.

-Higher rank pricing Heroku Apps need to be purchased to enable the use of the appliaction higher `clustering` and `worker` capabilities.
+Higher rank pricing Heroku Apps need to be purchased to enable the use of the application higher `clustering` and `worker` capabilities.

 ### JSON to Types

 - [quicktype](https://app.quicktype.io/)

-### Different Environements
+### Different Environments

 - [different environments](https://stackoverflow.com/questions/71901036/how-to-use-different-environments-with-env-files-in-nodejs)